Our Current Programmes

-More of an over-arching, cross-cutting programme agenda than a ‘project’ in itself, Act4Africa’s Girl Effect work in Uganda, Tanzania and Malawi aims to provide gender equality and health education, life-skills training and leadership opportunities to enable vulnerable girls to escape poverty.
-We are committed to the aims and objectives of the global Girl Effect movement, and seek to address gender inequality in everything that we do.
+Through this over-arching, cross-cutting, programme agenda, we are committed to the aims and objectives of the global Girl Effect movement, and seek to address gender inequality in everything that we do.

 Adolescent girls in East and Southern Africa experience poverty through gender relations that leave them powerless and vulnerable.
 This forces them into lives of low-paid work, early marriage, unwanted pregnancy and sexual and domestic violence.
 This gender injustice denies these girls their human rights and prevents the nation from benefiting from the invaluable economic and social contribution that young women can bring.